-- improve the quality of life of elderly, disabled and vulnerable residents by appropriate improvements to their homes, where those residents are not in a position to do so, - assist occupiers in addressing category 1 hazards, in accordance with the Housing, Health & Safety Rating System, which have a significant impact on their health, safety and wellbeing, - provide disabled residents with essential adaptations and facilities to enable them to live independently and safely in their home, - help prevent hospital, care home or residential home admissions, - facilitate prompt discharge of residents from hospital, - enable people living with dementia to live as independently as possible, - minimise the application process, where appropriate, proportionate to the scale of works required, - ensure that we provide flexibility through a tailored service that puts our residents at centre of the process, - ensure we deliver value for money for our residents, - maximise our available funding for residents by using less of our Better Care Fund allocation for staffing, - contribute to other funding schemes that benefit our residents.
+- assist occupiers in addressing Category 1 hazards, in accordance with the Housing, Health & Safety Rating System, which have a significant impact on their health, safety and wellbeing; - provide disabled residents with essential adaptations and facilities to enable them to live independently and safely in their home; - help prevent hospital, care home or residential home admissions. - facilitate prompt discharge of residents from hospital; - enable people living with dementia to live as independently as possible. - minimise the application process, where appropriate, proportionate to the scale of works required; - ensure that we provide flexibility through a tailored service that puts our residents at centre of the process; - ensure we deliver value for money for our residents; - maximise our available funding for residents by using less of our Better Care Fund allocation for staffing; and - contribute to other funding schemes that benefit our residents.